 Publication of resources

-Effective formative assessment to provide evidence of learning, diagnose misunderstandings and inform what happens next.
+An introduction to using diagnostic questions to provide evidence of learning, diagnose misunderstandings and decide what to do next.